Dosage regimen: The target dose of Entresto is 200 mg twice daily.

 No dose adjustment is required when administering Entresto to patients with mild hepatic impairment (Child-Pugh A classification).

-Pediatric Patients: The safety and efficacy of Entresto in pediatric patients aged below 18 years has not been established.
+Pediatric patients (below 18 years of age): The safety and efficacy of Entresto in pediatric patients aged below 18 years has not been established.